ryanjmccall/swe-cheatsheet/swe-cheatsheet/concurrency/crash_course/notes.md

 - predicate always tested in a while loop
 - Python "Condition" which implicitly has a lock or may be passed one
 - mutex with a wait set and entry set
-- allows threads to exercise mutual exclusion as well as cooperation
+- allow threads to exercise mutual exclusion as well as cooperation
 - threads enter the entry set, then one may enter the monitor, they may then wait in the wait set OR they may leave the monitor after signaling
 - python monitors are Hoare monitors which requires checking for condition in a while loop
 - language-level construct (mutex, semaphore lower level)
-- prepacked solution, less error prone than semaphore, but semaphores are more lightweight
+- prepacked solution, less error-prone than semaphore, but semaphores are more lightweight

 GIL
 - execution of Python bytecode requires acquiring a single lock providing exclusive access to python interpreter